sigven/oncoEnrichR/pkgdown/index.md

 -   Which diseases/tumor types are known to be associated with genes in the query set, and to what extent?
+-   Which genes in the query set are known to have oncogenic or tumor suppressive roles, using evidence from the biomedical literature and curated resources?
 -   Which genes in the query set are attributed with cancer hallmark evidence?
 -   Which proteins in the query sets are druggable in different cancer